The Margherita Pizza, perfection that all other Pizzas come from and all others are measured against and possible without commercial kit!

-You all know I love a good fakeaway and the sharp eyed of you out there will know there are no pizzas on my website, why, well cooking pizza in a domestic oven is let’s say a challenge, what recipe did I use to check out the Pizza Steel?
+You all know I love a good fakeaway and the sharp eyed of you out there will know there are no pizzas on my website, why, well cooking pizza in a domestic oven is let’s say a challenge.
+What recipe did I use to check out the Pizza Steel?
 Well Margherita Pizza of course, we can argue all we want about the best flavoured pizza and of course be in complete agreement that pineapple on a pizza should be a crime against humanity.

-I tried 2 or 3 bases and ended up on a variation of an over night pizza base by a British Chef called James Martin, I had to reduce the liquid content a little but it won on ever level, flavour, texture and lightness and the tomato sauce well that was all me!
+I tried 2 or 3 bases and ended up on a variation of an over night pizza base by a British Chef called James Martin, I had to reduce the liquid content a little but it won on every level.
+Flavour, texture and lightness and the tomato sauce well that was all me!
 In the summer I would be using tomatoes from the garden and roasting them but it is February and my garden is covered in snow!

-It’s heavy, the delivery driver popped his horn outside our house and I went outside and signed my name on that stupid screen that makes your signature look like it was signed by a a chimp in the sand using a twig went to pick up my fairly innocuous looking parcel and the delivery man giggled at me when to my surprise I had to go back and pick it up with two hands.
+It’s heavy, the delivery driver popped his horn outside our house and I went outside and signed my name on that stupid screen that makes your signature look like it was signed by a a chimp in the sand using a twig.
+Then I went to pick up my fairly innocuous looking parcel and the delivery man giggled at me when to my surprise I had to go back and pick it up with two hands.

 Using the Pizza Steel!

-Pizza Steel also recommend doing this for the first 3-4 times you use the steel (although with no need to cool).
-I have dutifully carried out this task and the steel has now taken on a beautiful seasoned patina and it is fabulously none stick cheese overflow from my flinging Parmesan cheese at my Margherita pizza like a lunatic just pops straight off when cooled.
+Pizza Steel also recommend doing this for the first 3-4 times you use the steel (with no need to cool).
+I have dutifully carried out this task and the steel has now taken on a beautiful seasoned patina and it is fabulously non stick.
+Any cheese overflow from my flinging Parmesan cheese at my Margherita pizza like a lunatic just pops straight off when cooled.

 Did it Make Margherita Pizza Perfection?